MSU promotes One Health approach in Mekong River region

 Brucellosis is an infectious disease found in livestock, especially cows, that can transfer from animals to people, often through raw milk consumption or close contact between farm animals, domestic animals, and farm workers.
 The disease also can transfer between people.
 Scientists are mapping brucellosis cases throughout the past decade that occurred in Vientiane, the capital city of Lao PDR, and visiting farms to obtain blood samples and conduct interviews with farmers and other individuals in close contact with the animals.

-This project is overseen by Sean Crosson, Ph.D., professor in the Department of Microbiology, Genetics and Immunology, and Scott Sherrill-Mix, Ph.D., assistant professor for the Department of Microbiology, Genetics and Immunology.
+This project is overseen by Sean Crosson, Ph.D., professor in the Department of Microbiology, Genetics, and Immunology, and Scott Sherrill-Mix, Ph.D., assistant professor for the Department of Microbiology, Genetics and Immunology.

 Ghimire said the MOHIP team expects to fund more One Health- and health security-focused research projects in the lower Mekong sub-region and offer more educational opportunities in its second year.